Sansi/terms/en-us/index.md

 You must read and comply with the SANSI Smart Platform Terms of Use (hereinafter referred to as the "Agreement"), the service agreement to use SANSI Smart Platform (hereinafter referred to as the "Software") and relevant services.
 Please carefully read and fully understand the content of each term, in particular the terms with respect to exemption or limitation of liability, and any separate agreement to activate or use some specific services, and choose to accept them or not.
 You may be prompted for the terms exempting or limiting liability in bold form.

 You may not download, install or use the Software and related services unless you have read and accepted all the terms of this Agreement.
 Your downloading, installation, use, acquisition of any SANSI account, login and other similar acts shall be deemed that you have read and agreed to be bound by the Agreement.
+SANSI reserves the right to modify the terms of this Agreement when necessary.
+The updated terms of this Agreement, once published, shall replace the original terms of this Agreement without prior notice.
+Users may refer to the latest version of the terms of this Agreement on this website.
+If you do not accept the revised terms after SANSI modifies the relevant terms of this Agreement, please immediately stop using the services provided by SANSI.
+Your continued use of the services provided by SANSI will be deemed to have accepted the revised Agreement.

-If you are a minor, please read this Agreement and other above-mentioned agreements with your legal guardian.
+If you do not have full capacity for civil conduct, please read and determine whether you agree to these terms of service in the presence of your legal guardian.

 ## I. Contract Subject and Scope of Agreement

 1.1.
-The Service Terms of SANSI Smart Platform constitute a valid contract signed between you and Sansi LED Lighting Inc. and its affiliates and subsidiaries (hereinafter referred to as ”SANSI”) for the use of SANSI website services (including browsing of information on web page, account registration and other services).
+The Service Terms of SANSI Smart Platform constitute a valid contract signed between you and Sansi LED and its affiliates and subsidiaries (hereinafter referred to as ”SANSI”) for the use of SANSI website services (including browsing of information on web page, account registration and other services).
 The SANSI Smart Platform is an Internet of Things solution and/or accompanying service provided by Sansi LED Lighting Inc. and its affiliates and subsidiaries (hereinafter referred to as ”SANSI”).

 1.2.
-If you intend to use or purchase a specific service on the SANSI website, you may be still asked to confirm relevant provisions for specific service.
-You shall carefully read and fully understand relevant provisions, and choose to accept or not to accept such provisions.
+This Agreement shall also include the SANSI Smart Platform Privacy Policy, as well as the relevant Agreements and business rules related to the service that may be published continuously.
+The foregoing, once published, shall be an integral part of this Agreement and shall be binding upon you.

+1.3.
+Please read our Privacy Policy carefully and let us know if you have any questions.
+This policy is strictly enforced as a pledge to protect your personal information.
+The purpose of this policy is to inform you of the personal information we collect so that you can decide whether to use our services or access the site's tools.
+This policy will affect your rights and your personal information.
+We hope you can feel our security, feel free to use our services.

 ## II.
 Registration, Use and Security of Account

 2.1.
 Qualification

 2.1.1.
-You acknowledge that, when you complete the registration procedure or use the website services in other ways permitted by SANSI, you shall be a natural person, a legal person or other organization with full capacity for civil right and civil conduct specified by the laws of the People's Republic of China (hereinafter referred to as “you”).
+You acknowledge that, when you complete the registration procedure or use the website services in other ways permitted by SANSI, you shall be a natural person, a legal person or other organization with full capacity for civil right and civil conduct specified by the laws of the United States of America (hereinafter referred to as “you”).

 2.1.2.
 If you are a person without capacity of civil conduct or a person with limited capacity for civil conduct, you do not have the above qualifications, and you and your guardian shall be responsible for all the consequences resulting from your improper registration behavior in accordance with the provisions of laws.